Protect Sensitive Data and Enforce IT Cybersecurity Across Your Institution

 A Framework for Data Privacy Success

-The following are just a few examples of the regulatory frameworks that can empower higher education institutions to better manage their data and IT systems:
+The following are just a few examples of the regulatory frameworks that can empower educational institutions to better manage their data and IT systems:

-- All the standard privacy laws (HIPAA, Gramm-Leach-Bliley, GDPR) extend to the personal data of others who might be in a college’s database: faculty, staff, contractors and perhaps even parents
+- All the standard privacy laws (HIPAA, GDPR) extend to the personal data of others who might be in a school’s database: faculty, staff, contractors and perhaps even parents

 - Most colleges and universities either bid on government research projects or accept federal dollars for financial aid.
 In that case, those institutions must also meet the security standards of NIST 800-171